HaifaUniversityBPM/traffic-data-to-event-log/README.md

 #### Schema:
-All files share the shame schema except the recognition_results (which will be describe later in this file) The files contains the following schema:
+All files share the same schema except the recognition_results (which will be describe later in this file) The files contains the following schema:

 | Field name      | Field Description                                                                                                                                                                                                                                                                                                     |